October is an opportunity to really understand the importance of improved mental health, and to normalise getting the help we need when we need it.

 Breaking the stigma

-With more honest conversations around mental health times are definitely changing but to some degree anxiety and other mental health conditions still carry a stigma, causing employees to sometimes suffer in silence.
+With more honest conversations around mental health times are changing but to some degree anxiety and other mental health conditions still carry a stigma, causing employees to sometimes suffer in silence.
 There’s a fear of being judged or facing negative consequences at work so it’s more important now than ever to break this stigma in favour of modern, supportive workplace environments where mental health can be holistically managed without fear of reprisal.

-Open communication
+Open communication about mental health

-Look for companies open to having honest conversations about the anxiety that comes with day to day life and work.
+Look for companies open to having honest conversations about the anxiety that comes with day-to-day life and work.
 An understanding that seeking support is a sign of strength rather than weakness means they’re embracing a true culture of acceptance where employees can feel safe and supported.

-Education and awareness
+Mental health education and awareness

 Some employers offer training and workshops in mental health issues for both employers and employees.
 From how to lead compassionately, to managing work responsibilities with anxiety and mental health.
 This promotes empathy between team members and the ability to recognise symptoms and support each other in accessing helpful resources.